Diabetes - patient involvement

 This section of the healthtalkonline website draws together themes around decision making from the database of interviews previously collected by healthtalkonline researchers.
 This includes interviews with people who have chronic health issues.
 The themes are: What is shared decision making?
 Different types of decisions settings and participants; Different types of patient/doctor relationships; What might go wrong when decisions are not shared?

-NHS Diabetes: Year of Care resources
+NHS Networks: Year of Care resources

 The Year of Care programme was a three year programme which set out to “learn how routine care can be redesigned and commissioned to provide a personalised approach, including support for self-management”.
 This section of the NHS Diabetes website provides resources which can be used to set up programmes locally, and publications which contain some of the learning from the project including Partners in care: a guide to implementing a care planning approach to diabetes care 2nd ed (PDF 3.7MB).